dtinblack/iPhone-PubSub/README.markdown

 Exploring the technology required for iOS to use [ PubSub ] ( http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern ).
-The PubSub software uses a [Nodejs] ( http://nodejs.org/ ) package [ MQTT.js ]( https://github.com/adamvr/MQTT.js/) and [MQTT Client SDK for Objective-C] ( https://github.com/m2mIO/mqttIO-objC ).
+The PubSub software uses a [Nodejs] ( http://nodejs.org/ ) package [ MQTT.js ]( https://github.com/adamvr/MQTT.js/) and [ MQTT Client SDK for Objective-C ] ( https://github.com/m2mIO/mqttIO-objC ) for the iPhone.

-Rather than connect to an instrument to publish data software was developed to publish prime numbers to the iPhone simulator.
+Rather than connect to an instrument to publish data, software was developed to publish prime numbers to the iPhone simulator.

 # Software